devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 ## Introduction

 Typically in a CI pipeline, you [build container images](./triggering-ci.md), and the number of images gradually increases over a period of time.
-Devtron's image labels and comments feature helps you to mark and remember specific images from the repository by allowing you to add special instructions to them.
+Devtron's image labels and comments feature helps you to mark and recall specific images from the repository by allowing you to add special instructions or notes to them.

 For example:
 * You can label an image as `non-prod` to indicate that it is meant for 'Dev' or 'QA' environments, but not for production.
 * Add `hotfix image only` label to indicate a one-time patch on production.
-* Comments like `This image is buggy and shouldn't be used for deployment` to caution other users.
+* Comments like `This image is buggy and shouldn't be used for deployment` to caution other users from deploying an unwanted image.

 ![Figure 1: Labels and Comments](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/tag-comment/tag-and-comment.jpg)